finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 Upsert instruments properties

-Update or insert one or more instrument properties for one or more instruments.
-Each instrument property will be updated  if it already exists and inserted if it does not.
-If any properties fail to be updated or inserted, none will be updated or inserted and  the reason for the failure will be returned.
-Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
+Create or update one or more properties for particular instruments.
+Each instrument property is updated if it exists and created if it does not.
+For any failures, a reason  is provided.
+Properties have an <i>effectiveFrom</i> datetime from which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.

 ### Example